Defines and lengthens lashes

 Ingredients: Nourishing and lengthening

 Let's get something out of the way: Glossier's Lash Slick formula isn't designed to pump up the volume on your lashes.
 In reality, it's more similar to mini-lash extensions, thanks to the aforementioned Japanese fiber technology, which deposits one- and two-millimeter-long curved fibers onto the tips of your lashes for a lifted and lengthened look.
-Also notable on the ingredient list is vegan biotin, which conditions and softens lashes, and natural shine polymers, which amp up the finish on the black pigments in the formula.
+Also notable on the ingredient list are provitamin B5 and biotinyl tripeptide-1, which help keep your lashes nourished and soft, and natural shine polymers, which amp up the finish on the black pigments in the formula.

 It's also worth noting that Lash Sick is water-resistant (but not waterproof!), as well as cruelty-free, dermatologist- and ophthalmologist-tested, fragrance-free, and suitable for those who wear contact lenses.